rstudio/rstudio-conf/2019/workshops.md

 More info and materials can be found [here](https://github.com/rstudio/conf_tensorflow_training_day2).

-## Deep Learning: Beyong the Basics
+## Deep Learning: Beyond the Basics

 #### Sigrid Keydana, Kevin Kuo, and Rick Scavetta